 NOTE 3: The Le reference point is not an essential reference point to enable MC services.
 It is only required if location information of MC service UE(s) is obtained from the PLMN operator via the LCS.

-Editor's note: Aspects related to interconnection versus recording are FFS.
+NOTE 4: Functionality for recording during interconnection is out of the scope of the present document.

 In the model shown in figure 7.3.1.2-1, the following apply: